-The SEP-HCP Permitees (COSA and Bexar County) will allocate \$50,000.00 each to provide an annual contribution of \$100,000.00 per year for fifteen (15) years with \$35,000.00 each year allocated to that year's management and monitoring obligations, and the remaining \$65,000.00 each year will be allocated to funding the perpetual management and monitoring endowment.
-The annual funding allocation will be subject to the City Council budget approval.
+The SEP-HCP Permitees (COSA and Bexar County) will allocate \$50,000.00 each to provide an annual contribution of \$100,000.00 per year for fifteen (15) years.
+Each year, \$35,000.00 will be allocated management and monitoring obligations and the remaining \$65,000.00 will be allocated to funding the perpetual management and monitoring endowment.
+Funding for the City's portion of the agreement is included in the FY 2018 Adopted Budget.
+Funding for future years is contingent upon annual appropriation subject to City Council approval of the annual budget.